silicon625/primerdesigner/README.md

 pip install primerdesigner-0.1.7-py3-none-any.whl
 ```

-**The package is also available on pypi website: https://pypi.org/project/primer-set-designer/**
+<font color=red>The package is also available on pypi website: https://pypi.org/project/primer-set-designer/</font>

 This program also requires BLAST and mafft to be installed, please check their official release